avibrazil/fedora-general-docker/README.md

 ```

 Then connect on port 2222 of host machine with your SSH client.
-No password if needed to login thanks to your public key included in `authorized_keys` and implanted into the image's user home.
+No password is needed to login into container thanks to your public key included in `authorized_keys` and implanted into the image's user home at image build time.

 Enjoy